 • UHDTV (Baroncini, Ramzan) - No activity since last meeting - Marcus announced that source content should become available - UHD sequences used within MPEG could be asked to the owners of these sequences - Florence offers help in possible shooting of 4K sequences

 • General (Webster) - It might help to split projects in active/less active in order to know where to focus on - Qi: Would a network oriented project be useful to consider? - Kjel: it could be useful to start a collaborative effort with QUALINET

+AVHD has streaming and OTT in their mandate.

 Liaison Reports